 BUT ...we do see something in Philippians 2:5-11 that makes us realize YHWH and Y'shua ARE "One" - which is something the human mind cannot thoroughly comprehend:

-NOTE: "Name" in verse 9 is more than his literal birth name Yeshua (which was and is a common Hebrew name), and more than the perfect reputation that his name represents.
-Y'shua bears (reveals) the Name of YHWH, the "name above all names!"
+FOOTNOTE: More than his literal birth name Y'shua (which was and is a common Hebrew name), and more than the perfect reputation that his name represents.
+Y'shua bears the Name of YHWH, the "name above all names!"
 Y'shua has the Name and reputation of the Father YHWH in him (John 17:11) and the name means "YHWH is Salvation" (Matthew 1:21).
 (The angels, for instance, only have YHWH's title of ELOHIM within their names: GabriEL, MichaEL, RaphaEL....)

 Yeshua was a MAN with a divine nature ... a human being who was born and died.
 GOD cannot die!
 This is why we must be VERY careful to make a distinction between YHWH "the Father" and Yeshua the "Son".
 When Yeshua died, his soul returned to the Father to "sit at His right side" - which simply means he went to "be in the special place of honor."
 (Mark 16:19, Luke 22:69, Matthew 22:44 and 26:64, Acts 2:34 and 7:55, 1 Peter 3:22 and elsewhere.
 Also see Psalms 63:8 and 110:1.)